Slow cooker rump roast is tender & shreds easily! Crockpot beef pot roast with vegetables like potatoes & carrots is a healthy & easy dinner!

 Nutritional Info

-For this rump roast recipe, I used healthier ingredients to keep the nutritional value as high as possible, while still bringing out the flavors that you’d expect from a pot roast.
+As a registered dietitian, I can tell you that this slow cooker pot roast with root veggies is not only delicious, but it also provides some great nutritional benefits!
+For this recipe, I used healthier ingredients to keep the nutritional value as high as possible, while still bringing out the flavors that you’d expect from a pot roast.

 Total nutritional content per serving is: